 Some accidents were enabled by nosy pedestrians.
-In particular this drunken bafoon was amusing at first, constantly waving his flag or cowboy hat and seeking high fives.
-But I felt his actions were a bit too intrusive.
-For example:
+In particular this drunken buffoon was amusing at first, constantly waving his flag or cowboy hat and seeking high fives.
+But the drunken excitement can get intrusive:

 One fine moment came when Elmo accidentally did a full forward-roll.
 This broke his pink tricycle, but he got back up.
 It took a minute for him to get oriented, and when he managed to get it all put together again the crowd was shouting “ELMO, ELMO, ELMO.”